SpekalsG3/p2p-chat/README.md

 # Private Chat

+NOTE: This is no way production-ready code.
+It is created for research purposes and currently stays like that.

+---

-This is a p2p chat with asymmetric encryption built in pure rust using only convenience libraries.
+This is a P2P chat with its own simple protocol ~~and Diffie-Hellman+RSA encryption~~ built with std Rust using only convenience libraries.

 # Limitations to pure xterm interface
 - If changing cursor horizontally `V100::GoLineUp`/`Down`/`InsertBlankLines`/`MoveWindowUp`,